 A Tribute to Bishop Emeritus Malcolm Galt

-by Santa Rosa/Malabar Cluster Moderator - Fr.
+by former Santa Rosa/Malabar Cluster Moderator - Fr.
 Steve Duncan

 On September 01, 2016, I succeeded Bishop Emeritus Malcolm Galt, CSSp, at the Parish of Santa Rosa, Arima.
 At that time, he was acting in the capacity of Parish Priest for approximately 4 months prior to my taking possession of the parish, at the introduction of the cluster arrangement to the Archdiocese.